Sir Peter Mackie, 1st Baronet

-Sir Peter Jeffrey Mackie, 1st Baronet, (26 November 1855 - 22 September 1924) was a Scottish whisky distiller and writer.
+Sir Peter Jeffrey Mackie, 1st Baronet (26 November 1855 – 22 September 1924) was a Scottish whisky distiller, writer and landowner, best known for his role in developing the White Horse blended Scotch and for his activities in Conservative and Unionist politics.

+He chaired the Glasgow-based firm Mackie & Co (Distillers), later White Horse Distillers Ltd, and served as chairman of the Scottish Unionist Association from 1922 until his death.

+Early life and education

 Mackie was born at St Ninians, Stirling.
 His father, Alexander Mackie (died 1884), was a distiller.
 His mother was Jane Simpson Brown (died 1886).

 He was educated at Stirling High School and in 1878 joined his uncle's firm, James L. Mackie & Co, at the Lagavulin distillery on Islay.

+Career

+In 1878 Mackie joined his uncle James L. Mackie's firm, James L. Mackie & Co, at the Lagavulin distillery on Islay.

 In the mid-1880s, he became a founding partner in Mackie & Co, which was established to market Lagavulin and other whiskies in London.
 In 1890, the two businesses amalgamated as Mackie & Co (Distillers) and began to blend White Horse.
 In 1895, Mackie's became a limited company and Peter Mackie became chairman, a post he held until his death.
 In 1924, the firm was renamed White Horse Distillers Ltd and became a public company.

 Mackie travelled and wrote extensively on politics, especially on tariff reform and Imperial Federation.
 In 1918 he made a gift of pedigree cattle to Rhodesia to encourage ranching and cattle breeding.
 He also financed the Mackie Anthropological Expedition to Uganda.
 He was also a major landowner (owning 12000 acre in Argyllshire), a Justice of the Peace for Argyllshire, Ayrshire and Lanarkshire, and an active member of the Scottish Unionist Association, serving as chairman from 1922.

 He was created a baronet in the 1920 Birthday Honours.

+He died at his estate at Corraith on 22 September 1924, aged 68.
+He left no heir.